vannavu/phase_one/_posts/2020-08-18-parallels.md

   from *The Pirate Who Does Not Know the Value of Pi*, Eugene Ostashevsky

-The partial poem above starts of the article “[Sleep Walks the Street, Part I](https://www.e-flux.com/journal/103/286824/sleep-walks-the-street-part-1/)” by Metahaven, who argue that “metaphors, metonyms, and allegories have become scalable political technologies obfuscating, undermining, and instrumentalizing the realities they represent.”
+The partial poem above starts off the article “[Sleep Walks the Street, Part I](https://www.e-flux.com/journal/103/286824/sleep-walks-the-street-part-1/)” by Metahaven, who argue that “metaphors, metonyms, and allegories have become scalable political technologies obfuscating, undermining, and instrumentalizing the realities they represent.”

 Another quote: